Josh White (racing driver): Racing career

 In 2015, White was initially scheduled to make his Camping World Truck Series debut at Homestead-Miami Speedway, but he did not attempt the race.
 The next season, he joined Jennifer Jo Cobb Racing in 2016 to attempt his CWTS debut at Martinsville Speedway, and was reported to be the first Marine to compete in a NASCAR national series event.
 However, ex-Marine Larry Frank drove in the NASCAR Grand National Series between 1956 and 1966.
 The effort was supported by Gulf War veteran David Pack, who works for JJCR as a business development representative.
 Pack, who is also a board member with Cobb's military charity Driven2Honor, noticed White's Facebook post requesting funding to race.
 "Dave was excited at the thought of having a Marine race their truck," White stated.
 "We have been working together for the past month and have already secured enough funding to attempt my first NASCAR race."
 After starting 31st, White finished 32nd and last after being involved in a crash on lap 51 with Kyle Donahue.

 After being without a ride for three years, in September 2019, it was reported that White signed with Vizion Motorsports to potentially run the ARCA season opener at Daytona and some Truck Series races if the team was able to find sponsorship.
 An official announcement that White had joined Vizion was made on December 19, 2019, with him driving the No. 36 ARCA car full-time if possible, as well as possibly a few Truck races.
 In 2020, he was set to run at ARCA's Daytona testing in January, driving the Josh Williams Motorsports No. 60 although he did not end up making any laps in the test session.

 On January 1, 2022, Clubb Racing Inc. announced that White would return to ARCA and drive three races (Charlotte, the Illinois State Fairgrounds Racetrack and Bristol) in their No. 03 car in 2022.
-These were White's first ARCA starts since 2015 and his first NASCAR start since 2016.
-The race at Bristol was also a combination race with the ARCA Menards Series East and as a result, White made his debut in that series.
+These would be White's first ARCA starts since 2015 and his first NASCAR start since 2016.
+The race at Bristol was also a combination race with the ARCA Menards Series East and as a result, White would have made his debut in that series.
+He would finish 25th at Charlotte after being involved in a crash early in the race; it would be his only start that season.

+On June 23, 2025, White announced that he will return to ARCA, once again driving for Clubb Racing Inc. in the No. 03 Ford at Bristol Motor Speedway.

+Personal life

+On December 10, 2024, the Pursuit Channel added Josh White's Outdoor Adventures—a hunting show produced and hosted by White—to its programming, with Season 3 premiering the next month.